renepacchaux/huntington-bank-pavilion/README.md

 ### Solution

 User flows break down the inevitable connections present within the digital product.
 Inspecting the user's relationship to a concert-needs map secured insights indicating what would be important to the concert experience overall.
-If a user was able to track down key amenities during their even at a faster pace, then we would know any planning had a smooth outcome.
+If a user was able to track down key amenities during their even at a faster pace, then we would know any prior planning had a smooth outcome.

 ## The project